 HUD has created a number of videos related to the inspection processes and types of appeals, which we will explain below.
-These videos are a useful resource in the event you should choose to actually file an appeal..
+These videos are a useful resource in the event you should choose to actually file an appeal.
+View guidelines and rules for completing a request for technical review or database adjustment.